bonedriven/swordsmith/python/README.md

 ### Fields
 - `rows`
         - Number of rows in the grid
 - `cols`
         - Number of columns in the grid
 - `grid`
         - `rows` by `cols` array of characters representing the letters in each square of the grid
+- `min_word_length`
+        - Minimum allowable length for any across or down slot (defaults to 3, never less than 1)

 ### Class Methods
-- `from_grid(cls, grid)`
+- `from_grid(cls, grid, min_word_length=3, all_checked=False)`
-	- Generates a crossword from 2D array of characters
+        - Generates a crossword from 2D array of characters and enforces the minimum slot length
+        - Raises `ValueError` when any across or down run is shorter than `min_word_length`

 ### Static Methods
 - `is_across_slot(slot)`